chojust4/tweet-stream/README.md

 ### streaming live tweets to kinesis firehose

-run `tweet_collector.py` on your local machine and watch the tweets propagate through your piepline!
+run `tweet_collector.py` on your local machine and watch the tweets propagate through your pipeline!